A-Z parks and nature reserves

 Clyne Gardens

 Clyne Gardens contains varied National Collections of plants set in beautiful parkland.
-Internationally famous for its superb collections of Rhododendrons, Pieris and Enkianthus, the gardens offer a haven of tranquility, lush planting and interesting features.
+Internationally famous for its superb collections of Rhododendrons, Pieris and Enkianthus, the gardens offer a haven of tranquillity, lush planting and interesting features.

 Clyne Valley Country Park

 Clyne Valley Country Park is the city's only country park.
-Within its 700 acres you will find a very varied landscape ranging from open and wooded hillsides, steep gorges and quarries to meadowland and wet valley floor.
+Within its 700 acres you will find a varied landscape ranging from open and wooded hillsides, steep gorges and quarries to meadowland and wet valley floor.

 Cockett Woods

-A pleasant park of mature trees and woodland which is immediately adjacent to a Site of Importance for Nature Conservation called Cockett Wheels and Park which is oak dominated woodland grading into alder dominated valley floor.
+A pleasant park of mature trees and woodland which is immediately adjacent to a Site of Importance for Nature Conservation called Cockett Wheels and Park, which is oak dominated woodland grading into alder dominated valley floor.

 Coed Bach Park